TimCares/MasterThesis/docs/thesis/experiments/memory_bank.typ

 This is because we need to store old image representations (1), and old text representations (2).

 Illustrated in @mb_results, we observed a significant drop in performance, and the resulting model is not usable.
 The accuracy on ImageNet-1K is 0.001%, and therefore corresponds to a random classification (1000 classes).
-This suggests that the model did not learn anything useful, so simply increasing the number of negative examples via a memory bank does not help in learning richer represenations.
+This suggests that the model did not learn anything useful, so simply increasing the number of negative examples via a memory bank does not help in learning richer representations.

 #figure(
   table(